RiverGlide/CukeSalad/README.md

 There's no need to write `step_definitions`...
 Simply express the _roles_ and the _tasks_ in clear, concise, easy to read classes.

+If we want to know what things we can say, instead of trawling through a step-def ruby file, we can look in our tasks folder:

+    features/lib/default/tasks/
+    ├── add.rb
+    ├── calculate.rb
+    ├── calculations.rb
+    ├── see_the_answer.rb
+    ├── subtract.rb
+    └── switch_on_the_calculator.rb

+You can structure your tasks as you see fit.
+For example, as the project grows, it might end up looking like this:

+    features/lib/default/tasks/
+    ├── all_purpose
+    |   └── calculate.rb
+    ├── arithmetic
+    |   ├── add.rb
+    |   ├── divide.rb
+    |   ├── multiply.rb
+    |   └── subtract.rb
+    ├── extras
+    |   ├── recall_from_memory.rb
+    |   ├── store_in_memory.rb
+    |   └── switch_on_the_calculator.rb
+    ├── questions
+    |   ├── see_the_answer.rb
+    |   ├── see_the_following_indicators.rb
+    |   └── switch_on_the_calculator.rb
+    ├── trigonometry
+    |   ├── sine.rb
+    |   ├── cosine.rb
+    |   └── tangent.rb
+    └── reference_material
+        └── calculations.rb

 After adding some more scenarios and tasks and an alternative "Calculating Individual" (see below for why), our finished Calculator directory structure looks like this...